jonrau1/ElectricEye/README.md

 ## Quick Run Down :running: :running:

-- ElectricEye is a Python CLI tool that offers cross-Account, cross-Region, multi-Cloud & SaaS Asset Management, Security Posture Management, and Attack Surface Management capabilities across AWS, GCP, Oracle Cloud Infrastructure (OCI), and ServiceNow (*with more on the way!*).
+- ElectricEye is a Python CLI tool that offers cross-Account, cross-Region, multi-Cloud & SaaS Asset Management, Security Posture Management, and Attack Surface Monitoring capabilities across AWS, GCP, Oracle Cloud Infrastructure (OCI), ServiceNow, and M365 (*with more on the way!*).
 All Partitions are supported for AWS!

 - ElectricEye offers over 800 checks for security, reliability, monitoring, and exposure across 100 CSP & SaaS services, including atypical services not supported by AWS Config/Google Cloud Asset API or mainstream CSPM & CNAPP tools.

 - All checks are currently mapped to NIST Cybersecurity Framework V1.1, NIST Special Publication 800-53 Revision 4, AICPA 2020 Trust Service Criteria (TSCs), and ISO 27001:2013 Annex A controls.

-- The EASM module uses NMAP for service discovery and reachability assessment of over 20 highly-dangerous ports and protocols for nearly every public-facing CSP service
+- The Attack Surface Monitoring module uses NMAP for service discovery and reachability assessment of over 20 highly-dangerous ports and protocols for nearly every public-facing CSP service

-- Outputs to AWS Security Hub, AWS DocumentDB, JSON, CSV, HTML Reports, Slack (via Slack App Bots), MongoDB, Amazon SQS, PostgreSQL, Amazon Simple Queue Service (SQS), and [**FireMon Cloud Defense**](https://www.firemon.com/introducing-disruptops/).
+- Outputs to AWS Security Hub, AWS DocumentDB, JSON, CSV, HTML Reports, Slack (via Slack App Bots), MongoDB, Amazon SQS, PostgreSQL, [Slack](https://slack.com/), and [**FireMon Cloud Defense**](https://www.firemon.com/introducing-disruptops/).

 ElectricEye's core concept is the **Auditor** which are sets of Python scripts that run **Checks** per Service dedicated to a specific SaaS vendor or public cloud service provider called an **Assessment Target**.
 You can run an entire Assessment Target, a specific Auditor, or a specific Check within an Auditor.
 After ElectricEye is done with evaluations, it supports over a dozen types of **Outputs** ranging from an HTML executive report to AWS DocumentDB clusters - you can run multiple Outputs as you see fit.

-ElectricEye also uses utilizes other tools such as [Shodan](https://www.shodan.io/), [`detect-secrets`](https://pypi.org/project/detect-secrets/), [VirusTotal](https://www.virustotal.com/gui/home/upload), and [NMAP](https://nmap.org/) for carrying out its Checks and enriching their findings.
+ElectricEye also uses utilizes other tools such as [Shodan](https://www.shodan.io/), [`detect-secrets`](https://pypi.org/project/detect-secrets/), [VirusTotal](https://www.virustotal.com/gui/home/upload), the United States Cyber and Infrastructure Security Agency (CISA) Known Exploited Vulnerability (KEV) Catalog, and [NMAP](https://nmap.org/) for carrying out its Checks and enriching their findings.

 1. First, clone this repository and install the requirements using `pip3`: `pip3 install -r requirements.txt`.